 - The grants increased real estate values within a 25-mile radius of cleaned-up water.

-The government should also impose Pigouvian taxes on those who pollute.
+The government could also impose Pigouvian taxes on those who pollute.
 These taxes levy a fine on polluters that is commensurate with the damage they’ve created and the harm they’ve caused others.
 The taxes are proven to curtail pollution and also fund cleanup efforts.

-The government should increase funding for studies of water pollution solutions.
+The government could increase funding for studies of water pollution solutions.
 For example, bioremediation has shown great promise at low cost.
 It employs microorganisms or microbial plants and their enzymes to naturally degrade contaminants in the environment.

 We can all contribute to solving the water pollution problem.
-To stop algae blooms, Greenpeace suggests that we stop (or dramatically reduce) our consumption of meat, dairy, and eggs.
+To stop algae blooms, Greenpeace suggests we stop (or dramatically reduce) our consumption of meat, dairy, and eggs.

 Another solution is for farmers to repurpose manure into biofuels.
 Modern industrial farming techniques use concentrated animal feeding operations that generate more than 300 million tons of waste annually.
 Most of it ends up in the rivers and oceans, although some of it is absorbed into the ground as fertilizer.
 Repurposing would eliminate some of this pollution.